 If yes, stop: Contact your device provider to check that it will work on your new nbn™ service.
 Register these devices with nbn by calling 1800 227 300 or visiting nbn device compatibility page.

 These are the parts you need

 Before you begin

 Make sure you’ve disconnected all devices such as telephones, modems (including ADSL filters) and fax machines from your telephone wall sockets.

-During set up of your new nbn connection, you will temporarily lose access to your existing services, including your internet, telephone device(s) and medical, fire and security alarms.
+Important: During set up of your new nbn connection, you will temporarily lose access to your existing services, including your internet, telephone device(s) and medical, fire and security alarms.

 Identify your nbn Connection Box

 Your nbn Connection Box will look like this unit and will either be attached to the wall or as a standalone unit

 Locate the UNI-D1 port – this is where you’ll connect your Telstra Smart Modem..

 Make sure the power is switched on and continue to the set-up steps below.